skafos/example-ml-apps/Keras/coreml/ios/README.md

 # Keras & Skafos on iOS
 <img src="https://s3.amazonaws.com/keras.io/img/keras-logo-2018-large-1200.png" width="350" height="110"> <img src="https://skafos.ai/wp-content/uploads/2019/05/skafos_horizontal_on_white_beta@1x.svg" width="350" height="100">

-In this example,

-model in Keras, convert to CoreML format, upload to Skafos using the Python SDK, and deploy to an example iOS application.
+In this example, we train a word-level phrase generation model in Keras, convert to CoreML format, upload to Skafos using the Python SDK, and deploy to an example iOS application.

 ## Setups